 - Allow 24 hours to dry.
 Add a border to finish the cookie.
 Here, I outlined the image in black to coordinate with the rest of the set and added a star for Jim's hometown.

-- More tips for working with edible images are here.
+- More tips for working with images printed on frosting sheets are here.
 (Note: this is an older post...the tips are the same, but I now have a different printer, inks and paper.
 See #1 above.)

 The hats, boots and stars were just simple outline and fill cookies with a little details added at the end.